-In its current state, it is rather underwhelming.
+In its current state, it was a bit of an anticlimax.
 Not its fault though.
 A combination of recent earthquakes and landslides has turned what used to be a terrific waterfall into its current underwhelming state.
 It also didn’t help that we’d done this in the middle of the dry season when the river was low.

-We chill out for about 45 minutes, during which, we realise our buddy’s soles have become unstuck.
+We chilled out for about 45 minutes, during which, we realised our fren’s soles have become unstuck.
 We’ve been on enough hikes here now to know, bring duct tape!

-A little bit of ingenuity (shoelaces tied around the soles and then kept secure with a sock worn on the outside) and we make the return trip back the same way we came.
-Unfortunately, doubling back is pretty common for most tracks in the Solomon Islands but at least with this track we get to swim every ten minutes.
+A little bit of ingenuity and we made the return trip back the same way we came.
+Unfortunately, doubling back is pretty common for most tracks in the Solomon Islands but at least with this track we got to swim every ten minutes.

-Once we get back to the dry riverbed it is just past 1 pm and hot.
-We arrive at the village and find that Peter has disappeared without a goodbye, presumably to nurse his hangover.
-We pay our 100 SBD per person to one of the teenagers that has accompanied us along the way and head back to Kakabona beach for a swim.
+Once we got back to the dry riverbed it is just past 1 pm and hot.
+We arrived at the village to discover that Peter has disappeared without a goodbye, presumably to nurse his hangover.
+We pay our SBD 100 per person to one of the teenagers that has accompanied us along the way and head back to Kakabona beach for a swim.

-Overall, this was one of the most beautiful walks we have done in Honiara.
-It is one of the longer walks but definitely one of the easiest to get to and organise.
+Overall, this was one of the most beautiful walks we have done in Honiara and an easy one to organise.
 Although the waterfall was a tad disappointing, the 2.5 hour walk to get there was stunning.
 The canyons and waterholes along the way make up for what the waterfall doesn’t deliver.